FINANCIAL AID RATE88%

 Security and Protective Services

-The list of nearby schools has been selected by researching which schools offer similar programs to CUNY Borough of Manhattan Community College.
+The list of schools below have been selected by researching which schools offer similar programs to CUNY Borough of Manhattan Community College.

-- Medgar Evers College - CUNY in Brooklyn, NY (4 miles away)
+- Medgar Evers College - CUNY in Bronx, NY (4 miles away)

-- Hostos Community College - CUNY in Bronx, NY (8 miles away)
+- Hostos Community College - CUNY in New York, NY (8 miles away)

-- CUNY Kingsborough Community College in Brooklyn, NY (10 miles away)
+- CUNY Kingsborough Community College in New York, NY (10 miles away)